FRANZ LISZT SITE: Liszt Biography and Information Resource

 could have on humans.
 Liszt is documented as being the first person

-to ever attempt using music as therapy after visiting sick and
+to ever attempt using music as therapy while visiting sick and

-breathe and flow with a human beat of passion rather than a metronomic,
+breathe and flow with a human pulse of passion, rather than a metronomic,

-or robotic, beat that is many times a slave to pure notation.
+or robotic, beat that is too often a slave to cold, mathematical-like notation.

 The dark timbres of the Dante Sonata, Hamlet, Dante